 If you are a naturist or nudist looking to shed your clothes in New Mexico, you are in luck.
 With a temperate climate and natural hot springs, New Mexico offers a wealth of clothing-optional clubs, spas and resorts.

 Nudist Destinations in New Mexico

-- Mi Casa Bed and Breakfast: New Mexico's only nudist accommodations, this two-room bed and breakfast is welcoming, intimate, and clothing optional.
+- Mi Casa Bed and Breakfast: Billed as "New Mexico's only nudist accommodations," this modest two-room bed and breakfast in the heart of Albuquerque is a welcoming, intimate, clothing-optional retreat.
 The private backyard is the ideal spot for relaxing in the sun, skinny dipping in the pool, or taking a soak in the hot tub.
 The owner will make you feel very comfortable and the rates are quite reasonable.